-Subject Prescribed Employment, office trade, profession or vocation An employment, office, trade, profession or vocation carried on for profit or gain.
-Sponsorship Any payment or provision of any other financial benefit (other than from the relevant authority) ("relevant authority" means the authority of which M is a member) made or provided within the relevant period ("relevant period" means the period of 12 months ending with the day on which M gives a notification for the purposes of Section 30(1) of the Act) in respect of any expenses incurred by M in carrying out duties as a member, or towards the election expenses of M. This includes any payment or financial benefit from a trade union within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1992.
-Contracts Any contract which is made between the relevant person (or a body in which the relevant person ("relevant person" means M or any other person referred to in Section 30(3)(b) of the Act) has a beneficial interest ("body in which a person has a beneficial interest" means a firm in which the relevant person is a director, or in the securities of which the relevant person has a beneficial interest) ("director" includes a member of the committee of management of an industrial and provident society) and the relevant authority - (a) under which the goods or services are to be provided or works are to be executed; and(b) which has not been fully discharged.
-Land Any beneficial interest in land which is within the area of the relevant authority ("land" does not include an easement, servitude, interest or right in or over land which does not carry with it a right for the relevant person (alone or jointly with another) to occupy the land or to receive income ("relevant authority" means the authority of which M is a member).
-Licences Any licence (alone or jointly with others) to occupy land in the area of the relevant authority for a month or longer.
-Corporate Tenancies Any tenancy where (to M's knowledge) - (a) the landlord is the relevant authority; and (b) the tenant is a body in which the relevant person has a beneficial interest.
-Securities Any beneficial interest in securities of a body where - (a) that body (to M's knowledge) has a place of business or land in the area of the relevant authority; and
+DPI Description Guidance/Example Employment, office trade, profession or vocation An employment, office, trade, profession or vocation carried on for profit or gain.
+You should give detail of your employer including their name and address.
+If self employed you should give a clear description of the work you do.
+Sponsorship Any payment or provision of any other financial benefit (other than from the Council) made or provided within the relevant period ("relevant period" means the period of 12 months ending with the day on which you give this notification) in respect of any expenses incurred by you carrying out duties as a member, or towards your election expenses.
+This includes any payment or financial benefit from a trade union within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1992.
+This does not include the members' allowance you may have received from the Council.
+Contracts Any contract which is made between you (or a body in which you have a beneficial interest) and the Council - (a) under which the goods or services are to be provided or works are to be executed; and (b) which has not been fully discharged.
+This includes a contract in your name or that of your employer, or a business in which you have a commercial interest for the provision of goods, services or works.
+It only relates to current contracts.
+Land Any beneficial interest in land which is within the area of the Council ("land" does not include an easement, servitude, interest or right in or over land which does not carry with it a right for the relevant This includes your home and any other buildings or land you own or occupy, including rented property.
+It does not include land of which you are a trustee unless you are also a beneficiary under the trust.

-((b) either -

-- (c) the total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital of that body; or - (d) if the share capital of that body is of more than one class, the total nominal value of the shares of any one class in which the relevant person has a beneficial interest exceeds one hundredth of the total issued share capital of that class.

-("Securities" means shares, debentures, debenture stock, loan stock, bonds, units of a collective investment scheme within the meaning of the Financial Services and Markets Act 2000 and other securities of any description, other than money deposited with a building society).
+Licences Corporate Tenancies person (alone or jointly with another) to occupy the land or to receive income.
+Any licence (alone or jointly with others) to occupy land in the area of the Council for a month or longer.
+Any tenancy where (to your knowledge) - (a) the landlord is the Council; and (b) the tenant is a body in which Note that you may have to declare the same tenancy here as well as under Land above.
+If you are a member of a club or other body which rents from the Council you may have to disclose it here. you have a beneficial interest. you may have to disclose it liefe.
+Securities Any beneficial interest in securities of a body where - (a) that body (to your knowledge) has a place of business or land in the area of the Council; and (b) either - (c) the total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital of that body; or (d) if the share capital of that body is of more than one class, the total nominal value of the shares of any one class in which the relevant person has a beneficial interest exceeds one hundredth of the total issued share capital of that class.
+This only applies if you own shares in a business which has a place of business or other land within Pendle. ("Securities" means shares, debentures, debenture stock, loan stock, bonds, units of a collective investment scheme within the meaning of the Financial Services and Markets Act 2000 and other securities of any description, other than money deposited with a building society).